manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 ### The role of lifecycle methods in combination with components

 In the beginning I mentioned a few other **lifecycle methods** apart from `componentDidMount()` and `componentWillMount()`.
-React also recognises these if they have been implemented within a **class component**.
+React also recognizes these if they have been implemented within a **class component**.

 In order to understand these different **lifecycle methods** better, let us create an example component in which we include the **lifecycle method** in debug messages. this will help us to see them in the browser console.
-To be more precise, the example actually consists of two components - one of them being a parent component, the other being a child component which receives props from its parent component \(which it simply ignores in this case\).
+To be more precise, the example actually consists of two component: one of them being a parent component, the other being a child component which receives props from its parent component \(which it simply ignores in this case\).

 ```jsx
 import React from 'react';